 nodes.
 Values include 'manual' (the default) and 'auto'.

-replicas option stipulates the number of data replicas are needed.
+replicas option stipulates the number of data replicas that are needed.
 This

 value should be equal to the number of zones.
 The default value is '3'.